Immunologic constant of rejection: T cell–inflamed GEP or Tumor Inflammation Signature (TIS)

 An 18-gene Gene Expression Profile that predicted response to pembrolizumab across multiple solid tumors.
 Can be used with a platform such as the NanoString nCounter platform and define tumor type–independent dimensions of the tumor microenvironment relevant to predicting clinical outcome for agents targeting the PD-1/PD-L1 signaling pathway.

 Gene Signature : CCL5, CD27, CD274 (PD-L1), CD276 (B7-H3), CD8A, CMKLR1, CXCL9, CXCR6, HLA-DQA1, HLA-DRB1, HLA-E, IDO1, LAG3, NKG7, PDCD1LG2 (PDL2), PSMB10, STAT1, and TIGIT.

 Cytolytic Activity Score (CYT)

 A simple 2 gene mean expression score of GZMA and PRF1 expression.
 High CYT within colorectal cancer is associated with improved survival, likely due to increased immunity and cytolytic activity of T cells and M1 macrophages.
 The 5-year recurrence-free survival of liver cancer patients with low CYT scores was significantly shorter than that of patients with high CYT scores.

+3-lncRNA Signature

+researchers found 20 different 20 lnc-RNA prognostic signatures that showed a stronger effect on overall survival than the ICR signature in different solid cancers.
+They also found a 3 lncRNA signature that displayed prognostic significance in 5 solid cancer types with a stronger association to clinical outcome than ICR and displayed addition prognostic significance in the uterine cohort, endometrial carcinoma, cervical squamous cell carcinomam and endocervical adenocarcinoma as compared to ICR.